 Fruitcake & Jelly Kitchen has produced its famous fruitcakes on campus since 1934, and today student workers, along with supervisors, bake more than 25,000 cakes a year.
 Visitors are welcome in the kitchen where a variety of jellies and the College's delicious apple butter are also made and sold.
-The Kitchen is open for public tours from 8 a.m. to 5 p.m., Monday through Friday.
+Closed to the public, Production only.
+Items are available for purchase throughout campus and online.

-Edwards Mill, built with funds provided by the late Mr. and Mrs. Hubert C. Edwards, is powered by a twelve-foot water wheel turned by runoff water from nearby Lake Honor.
-Student workers grind whole-grain meal and flour, available for purchase inside the building.
-Upstairs is a weaving studio, where students design and produce rugs, shawls, placemats and other items on traditional looms, and students hand-weave baskets.
+Edwards Mill & General Store, built with funds provided by the late Mr. and Mrs. Hubert C. Edwards, is a turn-of-the-century grist mill.
+Student workers grind corn and mix other specialty milled goods, available for purchase inside the building.
+Upstairs is a weaving studio, where students design and construct handwoven baskets and showcase traditional looms.
+Edwards Mill is open from 9am-5pm, Monday through Saturday.

 Williams Memorial Chapel is an outstanding example of neo-Gothic architecture.
 The structure, dedicated in 1956, measures 150 feet long and 80 feet wide, with an 80-foot-high vaulted ceiling and impressive stained glass windows.
 Attached to the chapel is the Hyer Bell Tower.
 Sunday services beginning at 11 a.m. are open to the public.

 The Ralph Foster Museum is dedicated to the history of the Ozarks region.
-Named in honor of the late Ralph D. Foster, radio pioneer and philanthropist, the museum houses thousands of artifacts representing archaeology, history, firearms, antiques, numismatics, natural history, fine arts, geology and mineralogy.
-Hours are 9 a.m. to 4:30 p.m.
-Monday through Saturday.
+Named in honor of the late Ralph D. Foster, radio pioneer and philanthropist, the museum houses thousands of artifacts representing archaeology, history, firearms, antiques, numismatics, natural history, fine arts, geology, and mineralogy.
+Hours are 9 a.m. to 5:00 p.m.
+Wednesday through Saturday.
 A small admission fee is charged for adults, veteran discounts, and those ages 18 and under are admitted free.
 Please visit The Ralph Foster Museum web site for more information.
 They are open from 9am-5pm, Tuesday through Saturday.

 The Gaetz Tractor Museum features a variety of antique tractors and farm equipment.
 Noteworthy items include a gray Wallis from 1918 and a reaper produced in 1910.
 Hours are 9 a.m. to 5 p.m.
 Monday through Saturday.

-The Hoge Greenhouses, located east of Edwards Mill, are home to the Clint McDade orchid collection.
-Mr. McDade, one of the School's first students, donated the nucleus of the collection, which today numbers more than 7,000 plants.
-Individual orchids and other houseplants are for sale at the greenhouse.
+The Hoges Greenhouses, located east of Edwards Mill & General Store, are home to the Clint McDade Orchid Collection.
+Mr. McDade, one of The School's first students, donated the nucleus of the collection, which today numbers more than 7,000 plants.
+Individual orchids and other houseplants are for sale at the public greenhouse.